-As the regular season approaches for the Cleveland Browns, it is time to post our annual interview with Football Outsiders!
+With the preseason about to begin for the Cleveland Browns, that means it is time to post our annual interview with Football Outsiders!
 This year, our interview was conducted with Rivers McCown.
 Also, be sure to check out the 2015 Football Outsiders Almanac.

-Thanks to Weintraub and Football Outsiders for their time.
+Thanks to Rivers and Football Outsiders for their time.